-Chipped Branch Wood (CBW) imitates this natural cycle in an agricultural context, creating a longer lasting humus than would result from typical amendments of manure or compost, and helping to establish an active, living soil.
+Chipped Branch Wood (CBW) imitates this natural cycle in an agricultural context, creating a longer lasting humus than would result from typical amendments of manure or compost.

 A significant amount of nutrients are stored in the twigs and small branches of trees, with a higher concentration in the branches with the smallest diameter.
-With the CBW technique, twigs and small branches up to 7 centimeters (2.75 inches) in diameter from deciduous trees are chipped into smaller pieces.
+With the CBW technique, deciduous twigs and small branches up to 7 centimetres (2.75 inches) in diameter are chipped into smaller pieces.
 They are then applied as a mulch or incorporated with the top layer of the soil, where they are slowly broken down by fungal activity.
-Coniferous plants are avoided, as the lignans do not readily break down, and green leaves are also avoided, as they inhibit the decomposition of the CBW.
+Coniferous plants are avoided, as the lignans do not readily decompose, and green leaves are also avoided, as they inhibit the decomposition of the CBW.

-The impact of CBW is aggradation (the opposite of degradation).
-CBW is arguably the most successful technique for reestablishing or maintaining fertility in agricultural soils and developing a stable humus.
-One of the major advantages is that the fungi present in CBW help create a balanced soil food web.
-CBW attracts certain microorganisms which feed on the fungi, and these in turn nourish other microorganisms, which in turn render nutrients available to growing plants.
+The impact of CBW is aggradation, the opposite of degradation.
+CBW is arguably the most successful technique for developing a stable humus and reestablishing fertility in agricultural soils.
+One of the key advantages is the establishment of fungal populations, which play an important role in the soil food web.
+CBW attracts diverse microorganisms which feed on the fungi, and these in turn nourish other microorganisms, which in turn render nutrients available to growing plants.

 Chipped Branch Wood was initially explored in the 1970’s in Quebec, Canada, when the Land and Forest Deputy Minister, Edward Guay, began searching for uses of the waste products of the forestry industry.
 A group of Forestry Scientists at Laval University in Quebec City, headed by Gilles Lemieux, did extensive research into the agricultural benefits of CBW.